wolgemoth/FinalYearProject/README.md

 "tavern-wood-planks1" PBR texture pack downloaded from "Free PBR" and edited with GIMP.
 Non-commercial license.
 Used non-commercially under fair use (for educational purposes):
 - https://freepbr.com/materials/tavern-wood-planks/

+aircraft.obj made by me for this project using [Blender 4.1](https://www.blender.org/)

 "Hollow_Bass.wav" made by me for this project using [Audacity](https://www.audacityteam.org/).